RFC Gateway security, part 7 – secure communication

 For SNC-protected RFC connections from RFC Client or Registered Server Programs to the RFC Gateway, the SNC user access control list in table USRACLEXT has to be maintained if the SNC name from the RFC program does not correspond to the SNC name in the specified user’s master record in the designated client.
 For example, using transaction SM30.

-To allow password less authentication either the SNC Name has to match the SNC Name in the corresponding user’s master record or an entry in the table USERACLEXT for the corresponding client with a matching user and SNC name combination exists.
+To allow password less authentication either the SNC Name has to match the SNC Name in the corresponding user’s master record or an entry in the table USRACLEXT for the corresponding client with a matching user and SNC name combination exists.

 If a matching entry in USRACLEXT has a wildcard for user or SNC Name or both, the system verifies the user’s password.